magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ## Step 3: Quantifying human judgment

 Following this advice, my next step was to implement a new "composite metric" to incorporate some notion of completeness.
 Rather than a key word list, I used a `scispacy` NER component.
 I also wrote the function to quantify my human feedback into a single score, which would serve as the reference for the correlation analysis.
+It’s worth noting that both the human score and the composite metric are intentionally simplistic.
+I did not spend time optimizing them — they were designed purely to demonstrate the workflow: translating human feedback into a quantifiable metric and using it to guide model evaluation.
+More sophisticated metrics could surely improve the correlation, but even these basic versions illustrate the concept effectively.

 <details>
 <summary>Show human score computation</summary>